 We are to grow up in every way into him who is the head, into Christ, from whom the whole body, joined and held together by every joint with which it is equipped, when each part is working properly, makes the body grow so that it builds itself up in love.
 (Eph 4:15-16 ESV)

 God wants the body to grow; to develop, to flourish, to thrive, and the source of this growth is the body itself.
 God has distributed specific gifts and graces among all the members of the body, which enable the body to minister to itself very effectively.
 God’s genius in body ministry is that it’s give and take, everyone is involved; the people who receive ministry and the people who give ministry are one and the same.
 If you have 10 people who need to be ministered to, then you automatically have 10 people to provide ministry; if you have 100 people who need to be ministered to, then you automatically have 100 people to provide ministry — and on and on.
 There is never a shortage of people to minister to the people who need ministry because the body ministers to itself.

-In some churches the idea of body ministry is actually talked about quite a lot, but is presented primarily as just a philosophy.
-Ideas such as, “we are in this together” and “we are there for each other” will be predominate themes, and good ones I might add, but the specifics of body ministry, particularly the nuts and bolts of application, are rarely taught or practiced.
+In some churches the idea of body ministry is actually talked about quite a lot, but it’s usually in terms of a philosophical approach.
+Ideas such as, “we are in this together” and “we are there for each other” will be predominate themes, and good ones I might add, but the specifics of body ministry, particularly the nuts and bolts of application, are rarely taught or encouraged.

 Normal People with Supernatural Gifts

 The Bible gets very specific when it teaches about body ministry.
-It lists specific gifts that are distributed among the members of the body, and also describes church meetings that are structured for these gifts to operate freely, so that God’s plan for give and take ministry is fulfilled.
+It lists specific gifts that are distributed among the members of the body, and also describes gatherings that are oriented for these gifts to operate freely, so that God’s plan for give-and-take ministry is fulfilled.